BeerPongManager/Beer-Pong-Manager/README.md

-Beer-Pong-Menager
+Beer Pong Menager
 =================

 About ?
 ================

-Website of Bpong.eu and future home of Beer Pong Menager System
+Website of http://Bpong.eu and future home of Beer Pong Menager System

 How to run the project:
 =================